CurlyWurly-1/STM8S103F3P6-development-board/README.md

     - https://maker.pro/custom/tutorial/getting-started-with-stm8-microcontrollers

-# How to Program the STM8S103F3P6 development board
- - On your PC,

-   - Highlight which project you want to use by right clikcing the project name and setting as the "active" project
-   - Press "Build" -> "Rebuld All" (check that there are no errors)
-   - Press the "Programmer" button and after about 4 seconds, a window will be displayed.
-Press "start" to program your device

 # Tips and tricks - Things you have to do
  - In your PC:
    - Remember you have to download and install 4 things into your Win10 PC